symfony/symfony-docs/book/security.rst

 Let's look briefly at how security works and how each part of the configuration comes into play.

+.. versionadded:: 2.4
+    A new property was added to the firewall configuration, where you can make a restriction, called ``host``.

 How Security Works: Authentication and Authorization
 ----------------------------------------------------